randym32/Anki.Resources.Samples/README.md

 # Anki Resources SDK Sample applications

-This solution contains 2 tutorial applications for the Anki Resources SDK.
+This solution contains a tutorial applications for the Anki Resources SDK.

 ## Getting Started